-With respect to the following issue, as a result of Japan and other countries having referred them to the WTO DS procedures, the WTO recommendations which required securing the conformity of measures have been adopted.
+With respect to the following issues, as a result of Japan and other countries having referred them to the WTO DS procedures, the WTO recommendations which required securing the conformity of measures have been adopted.
 Japan will request quick and complete implementation of the WTO recommendations and appropriate measures consistent with the purport of the WTO recommendations.

-Brazil: Discriminatory Preferential Taxation and Charges Affecting Automobile Sectors, etc.
+- China: Anti-Dumping Measures on Stainless Products [Panel] - Brazil: Discriminatory Preferential Taxation and Charges Affecting Automobile Sectors, etc. [Appellate Body]